saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 help: consider making this binding mutable: `mut b`
 </pre>

-If we want to be able to change the value of a variable, we need to specify that when we bind the value to the variable.
-We can do so using the `mut` keyword:
+If we want to be able to change the value of a variable, we need to specify that a variable is mutable.
+This is done when we define the variable and we use the `mut` keyword to do so:

 ```rust
 fn main() {